bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Max: 00:24:29

 And then, for block downloads, we spin up a new Tor identity for every Bitcoin peer that we download a block from.
-So all of this together is, if you have a really big wallet and you're making a full rescan, I mean, it can take a couple of weeks, if not a month.
+So all of this together is, if you have a really big wallet and you're making a full rescan it can take a couple of weeks, if not a month.

 Samir Menon: 00:24:47